Job Details

 • Experience with writing formal documentation for audiences of differing technical depths

-• Experience with media production, including: staging, photography, filming, editing, dubbing, and closed-captioning
+• Experience with media production, including: staging, filming, photography, editing, dubbing, and closed-captioning

 Hourly Rate $15.50/hour

-Hours 10.0 to 24.0 hours per week
+Hours 10.0 to 29.0 hours per week

-Time Frame Fall/Winter/Spring/Summer
+Time Frame Spring/Summer

-Start Date Wednesday, January 7, 2026
+Start Date Monday, May 4, 2026

 End Date TBD